Real Service, Delivered

-Where there is a cycle store, cyclists are asked to maintain the 2m distance rule and only one cyclist to be in the cycle store at a time.
+Where there is a cycle store, cyclists are asked to maintain social distancing guidance and only one cyclist to be in the cycle store at a time.
 Where possible, cycle racks may be closed in part to allow social distancing.

 Hand sanitiser and anti-bac wipes will be available in cycle stores for occupiers to use.